Add Google reCAPTCHA v2 to form in CodeIgniter 4

 9. Conclusion

-You can skip this step if you already registered for Google reCAPTCHA v2 and have site and secret keys.
+Feel free to skip this part if you’ve already signed up for Google reCAPTCHA v2 and have your site and secret keys.

 • Navigate to the following link for registering the website for reCaptcha.